Shopify Pricing Review

 Of course, nobody likes to pay more fees especially if you don’t think it’s necessary.
 However, I feel that the concept of Shopify’s transaction fee is commonly misunderstood.

-Let’s spend a few minutes investigating why transaction fees exist on top of monthly plan fees, is it unique to Shopify (or if they’re just a bunch of greedy people), and what you can do.
+Let’s spend a few minutes investigating why transaction fees exist on top of monthly plan fees, if it’s unique to Shopify (or if they’re just a bunch of greedy people), and what you can do.

 So the idea is that the transaction fees help Shopify keep your store open and operating at optimal levels, no matter how many visitors you have on your website at one given time (10 visitors or a million visitors).